About Spinning Magnets Lab

 What the Simulator Models

-At its current foundation, the simulator models a rotor carrying permanent magnets and a stator region containing one or more coils.
-From that machine description it computes derived geometry, evaluates the magnetic field, samples the field over the coil aperture, and derives electrical quantities from the resulting flux linkage.
+At its current stage, the simulator models a rotor carrying permanent magnets and a stator region containing one or more coils.
+From that machine description it computes derived geometry, evaluates the magnetic field, samples the field over the coil aperture, derives electrical quantities from the resulting flux linkage, and can propagate those results into load response, power balance, and rotor mechanics.

 Domain What is represented